-

 Insurance legal and regulatory framework in Greece does not provide for a special resolution regime applicable to insurers.

-In the case of complaints raised by insureds against insurance undertakings and insurance intermediaries established in Greece or operating in Greece under the FOS or FOE regime, regulatory framework provides that the insureds may recourse for an out-of-court resolution of their complaint to the General Secretariat for Consumers or the Ombudsman for Consumers.
-Insurance undertakings and insurance intermediaries must inform the insureds of their right to ou-of-court resolution, also indicating any applicable deadlines.
+In the case of complaints raised by insureds against insurance undertakings and insurance intermediaries established in Greece or operating in Greece under the FOS or FOE regime, the regulatory framework provides that the insureds may recourse for an out-of-court resolution of their complaint to the General Secretariat for Consumers or the Ombudsman for Consumers.
+Insurance undertakings and insurance intermediaries must inform the insureds of their right to out-of-court resolution, also indicating any applicable deadlines.

 -